hoelsner/product-database/README.md

 invoke deploy_local -u <username> -p <password>
 ```

-Please note that the user must be permitted to use SSH (to get Ansible working).
+Please note that the user must be able to connect via SSH (to get Ansible working).
 Furthermore, this user requires sudo
-permissions and is used to run the application as a service.
+permissions for the installation and is used to run the application as a service.

 #### Setup using an Ansible control node